-What is addressed to followers of Jesus?
-To non-believers?
-To those seeking God?
+What is addressed to followers of Jesus? non-believers?
+Those seeking God?

 • What key word, phrase or idea really “jumped off the page” for you?

-What is the main idea being communicated by the author?
+What is the one main idea wanted to communicate through the author?

-• How does this passage challenge your way of thinking and/or your actions?
+• How does this passage challenge my way of thinking and/or my actions?

-•Where do you see the gospel in this passage?
+• Where do I see the gospel in this passage?

-What does this passage teach us about grace, and how can you respond in faith?
+What does this passage teach me about grace, and how should I respond in faith?